airbnb/lottie-web/README.md

 https://creative.adobe.com/addons/products/12557
 CC 2014 and up.

-If you need the latest latest version, you can still install it from here:
+If you need the latest version, you can still install it from here:

 ### Option 1 (Recommended):
 - download the ZIP from the repo.